Bearer/bearer/docs/reference/installation.md

 :warning: **Known issues**

-- We are currently investigating an [issue](https://github.com/Bearer/bearer/issues/899) which would prevent Bearer to run correctly.
+- We are currently investigating an [issue](https://github.com/Bearer/bearer/issues/899) which could prevent Bearer running correctly.
 If you encounter this bug, we recommend following the Docker installation instructions.

 ### RHEL/CentOS